-At this time the initiative is smoothly moving toward implementation.
+At this time, the campus is under construction and the initiative is smoothly moving toward implementation.
 The application for PG&E electrical power was approved prior to the current shortage.
-Construction is expected to start once the State architect approves the project, which should happen in 2023.
-Additional funding will be needed to support the future build out of the entire campus site with additional classroom space, athletic fields, and other amenities.
+Additional funding will be needed to support the future build-out of the entire campus site with additional classroom space, athletic fields, and other amenities.